 There’s a trope in current coffee culture.
 I’m not even sure when it started.
 Maybe a few years ago as the proliferation of monetizing on the third wave of specialty coffee became even more of a startup business idea that some in Silicon Valley could get behind as a micro investment followed by other big holding companies doing the same.

-However, what I like to call the ‘white-walling’ of an interior – white walls everywhere with minimal design detail and maybe a pop of wildlife green – because we love the palms don’t we – can be seen in so many shops.
+However, what I like to call the ‘white-walling’ of an interior – white walls everywhere with minimal design detail and maybe a pop of wildlife green – because we love the palms don’t we, can be seen in so many shops.

 Usually it goes a little something like this, there’s an established community of consumers, there’s limited coffee shops or, an opportunity to provide a neighborhood with another option of coffee culture consumption.
 It comes in, upgrades the space, minimalizes the aesthetic, props a green living plant of some kind(s) – installs clear glass windows, like the ones you’d see left undressed in neighborhoods where curtains and shades never close.
-For handmade touch, there might be a high brow apron, hand sewn, astutely customized on its baristas for measure too.
+For a handmade touch, there might be a high brow apron, hand sewn, astutely customized on its baristas, for measure too.

 Yes, this kind of coffee shop can feel devoid of soul, of character, of story because the space is so blank, so ‘white-walled’ that it’s hard to extract the heart of what was here before or even what’s here in the now.
 I am not against a white wall by any means or multiple ones for that matter.
-But, coffee was birthed in Ethiopia, a birthplace of complex story, diversity and ritual.
-And coffee comes from origins all around, micro touches of that richness bring story to space.
+However, coffee was birthed in Ethiopia, a birthplace of complex story, diversity and ritual.
+And coffee comes from origins all around, micro touches of that richness brings story to space.

 When Blue Bottle Coffee popped up in Echo Park, it took me a while to figure how I actually felt about it.
 The cultural landmark – Jensen Recreation Center – was built in 1924 and sold in 2014 for $15 million to Vista Investment Group.
 The Echo Park I know wasn’t just changing, its changed.